 Genetics, Diet, Nutrition

 We have seen that a genetic problem may affect how effectively (or ineffectively) toxins are being cleared.
-One example is a poor methylator may not efficiently clear out heavy metals, such as mercury, and these will then accumulate within the nerve and brain tissues causing havoc.12,14 But also a diet may be inadequate in certain essentials like vitamin C, zinc, B6, B12, etc. In combination with preservatives, low blood sugar, or other food-related problems this is a recipe that may trigger psychosis in people with sensitivity to such issues.15-19 But one may not have to suffer psychotic symptomatology if these issues can be sufficiently addressed.
+One example is a poor methylator may not efficiently clear out heavy metals, such as mercury, and these will then accumulate within the nerve and brain tissues causing havoc.12,14 But also a diet may be inadequate in certain essentials like vitamin C, zinc, B6, B12, etc. In combination with preservatives, low blood sugar, or other food-related problems this is a recipe that may trigger psychosis, especially in people with sensitivity to such issues.15-19 But one may not have to suffer psychotic symptomatology if these issues can be sufficiently addressed.

 Many of these issues should be addressed prior to undergoing antipsychotic medication withdrawal.
 It is not advisable to suddenly stop an antipsychotic medication.
 Always seek help and guidance for tapering off this type of medication safely.